Maybeshewill: History

 In May 2011, the band released I Was Here for a Moment, Then I Was Gone, their third full-length record.
 According to press releases, the band approached the record as if it were their first album – ignoring any criticism of their previous work, be it positive or negative, and distancing themselves from any expectation of what they might produce.
 Produced by Jamie Ward the record was the first to be recorded in traditional studio spaces and consequently is more polished than any previous recordings.
 Live strings and brass were provided by members of Her Name Is Calla and Fight Fire With Water, adding more organic sounds to the bands electronic palette.
 The album received universally positive reviews from the music press, was played in its entirety twice on Kerrang Radio and gained Maybeshewill Rock Sounds 'Band of the Week' accolade two weeks running.

 In March 2014, the band announced that they would release their fourth studio album through German based record label Superball Music.
 The album's title, Fair Youth, and release date, 25 August 2014, were announced in June 2014.

 Maybeshewill toured very regularly across the UK, Europe and Asia.
 This has seen them pair up with And You Will Know Us by the Trail of Dead, Lite, Long Distance Calling, Earthtone9, &U&I, And So I Watch You From Afar and Cats & Cats & Cats (amongst others) on various excursions.
-They have also appeared at The Great Escape, Summer Sundae Weekender, Truck Festival, Brainwash Festival, 2000 Trees, Hockley Hustle, ArcTanGent and Dot To Dot Festivals.
+They have also appeared at The Great Escape, Summer Sundae Weekender, Truck Festival, Brainwash Festival, 2000trees, Hockley Hustle, ArcTanGent and Dot To Dot Festivals.

 In September 2015, the band announced that they would be disbanding after a brief final tour.

 On 24 June 2018, the band played a special, one off show in the Queen Elizabeth Hall at London’s Southbank Centre as part of Robert Smith's Meltdown.

 In January 2020, the band announced their reformation, as well as an appearance to ArcTanGent Festival.
 The festival was cancelled, however, they have started working on new material together.

 In November 2021 the band released their fifth studio album No Feeling Is Final.